TeamRizu/outfox-wikijs/dev/effects/EffectFiles-ModifierFiles.md

 ```
 (ex: Beat starts at 0 seconds and ends at 10.
 Stealth turns on at 5 seconds and ends 1.6 seconds later)

 Nowadays, this is considered obsolete in favor of lua-powered modifiers.
-It's still usuable in SM5.
+It's still usable in SM5.

 ### #ATTACKS (Simfiles, nITG/SM5)